How to Organize a Team in 5 Easy Steps

 Jira is an intuitive project management tool beloved by many.
 Software companies are the ones who use it the most.
 And that is rational, considering the tool supports many workflow styles and the teams can customize it to suit needs.
 The best thing about it is that it helps organize a team by visually tracking its progress.
 Its simple and intuitive interface also takes almost no time to get to used to.

 – traditional methods

 The best thing about all of those platforms is that you can actually look up tips that will help you use the software.
 Those tutorials and lists will help you make the most out the tool and improve the behavior of your team.
-No matter which tool you choose or why, however, always make sure to communicate the reasons you did to your team.
-It will encourage open communication and make it easier for you to make changes in the future.
+No matter which tool you choose or why, however, always communicate the reasons you did to your team.
+It will encourage open communication and make it easier for you to change the future.

 2. Choose a management framework